Oviyabalamurugan/Hotel-Ordering-Application/README.md

 ## Reports to be generated:
-1) Transactions Report:
+1) Transactions Report : Reviewing this report will allow to track production, see staff errors, calculate the loss of revenue
-2) Food Report:
+2) Food report : Reviewing this report will allow us to track the most ordered ,least ordered and the categories .
-3) Customer Report:
+3) Customer Report : Reviewing this report will allow us to track the customer details and their respective orders.
-4) Average Daily Rate:
+4) Average Daily Rate : Reviewing this report will allow you to benchmark your property.
-5) User Feedback Report:
+5) User Feedback Report : Reviewing this report will allow us to improve the quality as well the service.

 ## Software tools for Building the App: